frederic-perez/AmE-dictionary/data/idioms.md

 __have hot pants (for someone)__
 __have it easy__ To have or be in a particularly comfortable or relaxed position, such that makes for an easier life.
 __have it out (with someone)__ To have an argument, verbal fight, or frank discussion (with someone), especially to settle something that has caused anger, frustration, or annoyance.
-__have its/(one’s) day__ :two: To be at the height of or experience success or prosperity. _The smartphone is really having its day it seems._
+__have its/(one’s) day__ :three: To be at the height of or experience success or prosperity. _The smartphone is really having its day it seems._ _Any of you who is determined and willing to put in hard work will have her day eventually._
 __have more than one string to (one’s) bow__ To have multiple viable options or alternatives available in the event that the current course of action, circumstance, opportunity, etc., does not work out. _With all this varied job experience under my belt, I have more than one string to my bow if this particular career path isn’t to my liking._
 __have nine lives__ To endure, continue, or survive despite a near encounter with death or disaster.
 From the common myth that cats have nine lives. _I can’t believe he survived after his bungee cord snapped!
 He must have nine lives or something._
+__have no spine__ To have no courage, resolve, or strength of character. _I just wish Tom would have stood up for our team when the CEO started criticizing our work.
+For a manager, he seems to have no spine._
 __have no time for (someone or something)__ To have no respect for, interest in, or approval of someone or something and thus have no desire to be involved with him, her, or it.
 __have one foot in the grave__ To be very old and close to death.
 __have one’s cake and eat it too__